-All of a sudden, the comprehensive sickness insurance has become an important topic of discussion.
+All of a sudden, comprehensive sickness insurance has become an important topic of discussion for EU citizens in the UK.
 Why is this the case?

 Who should worry about it now?